 Principle 1: Every company should be headed by an effective Board to lead and control the company.
 The Board is collectively responsible for the long-term success of the company.
 The Board works with Management to achieve this objective and Management remains accountable to the Board.

-The Board of RHT TM (the "Board") provides the strategic direction for RHT, and guides management of RHT TM in achieving efficient management of the Trust.
-Along with monitoring the achievement of these goals, the Board is also responsible for ensuring that the management has a framework of internal and risk management controls in place, which help RHT to achieve its goals while taking into account the interest of its unitholders.
+The Board of RHT TM (the “Board”) provides entrepreneurial leadership, sets the strategic direction for RHT, ensures that necessary financial and human resources are in place, reviews management performance, and guides management of RHT TM in achieving efficient management of the Trust.
+Along with monitoring the achievement of these goals, the Board is also responsible for ensuring that management has a framework of internal and risk management controls in place, which help RHT to achieve its goals while taking into account the interest of its Unitholders.

-The Board of Directors meet at least 4 times a year to review and approve the financial results of RHT as well as receive key reports from both the external professionals such as the internal auditors, and senior management.
+The Board of Directors meet at least four times a year to review and approve the financial results of RHT as well as receive key reports from both the external professionals such as the internal auditors, and senior management.
 The Board also review and approve, amongst others, the strategic direction of RHT, its annual budget, capital structuring, risk reports and key policies.
 As and when warranted by circumstances, Board meetings are also held outside of the quarterly meetings to discuss the strategies, policies or key activities of RHT such as acquisitions and disposals.
-Under the Articles of Association of the Trustee-Manager, board meetings are permitted to be held via way of conference by telephone or by means of similar communication equipment whereby all persons participating in the meeting are able to hear each other.
+Under the Constitution of the Trustee-Manager, Board meetings are permitted to be held via way of conference by telephone or by means of similar communication equipment whereby all persons participating in the meeting are able to hear and/or see each other.

-The current Directors and details of their membership on Board committees, number of Board and Committee meetings held for FY2016 between 1 April 2015 to 31 March 2016, as well as their attendance at these meetings are disclosed in the table below.
+The current Directors and details of their membership on Board Committees, number of Board and Committee meetings held for FY2017 between 1 April 2016 to 31 March 2017, as well as their attendance at these meetings are disclosed in the table below:

 |Name||Board||Audit and Risk Management Committee||Nominating Committee||Remuneration Committee|